elunna/nerfhack-changelog/README.md

 ### ENDGAME CHANGES
 * Occasional earthquakes can occur during the ascension run (Un/Evil).
 These will cease after entering the planes.
+* After the invocation (and while traversing through Gehennom), monsters will flood from the upstairs (Un/Evil)
 * The identity of the Riders hidden via farlook (Un)
 * The correct temple on the Astral Plane will not be revealed due to fleeing monsters (Un)
 * Replaced undead on Astral Plane with random A (xnh).